 A young psychic, Swan, is at the center of a nuclear wasteland.
 This post-apocalyptic novel is a terrifying look at the destruction of war.

 Zodiac is a thriller with a touch of horror and an environmentalist bent.
 Stephenson's novel sees its environmentalist protagonist uncover a disturbing truth about pollution in Boston Harbor.

 Ketchum’s novel is loosely inspired by real events.
 The story tells of two sisters, Meg and Susan, who are put into the custody of their horrifyingly abusive aunt after their parents are killed.

 Songs of a Dead Dreamer

-This collection of horror stories has been compared to the works of Edgar Allen Poe and H.P.
+This collection of horror stories has been compared to the works of Edgar Allan Poe and H.P.
 Lovecraft.
 If you’re a fan of supernatural horror, this anthology is a must-read.

 This gripping tale follows parents Charles and Laura after the disappearance and death of their four-year-old daughter Naomi.
 But Naomi doesn’t rest in peace—haunting her parents as other murders follow.